 Add Brightcove View

-First, create a new view.
+To make videos display properly, first you must create a new Brighcove view.
 To do that, go to the Structure page and select Display modes.
 Then click on View modes.

 Click Add a new view.
 Choose Brightcove Video as the view mode entity type.
 Give your new view a label and hit Save.